Spouse Visa vs Work Visa in Japan: Which One Is Right for You?

 You plan to freelance or start a business

-You want faster permanent residency
+You want a faster route to permanent residency

 You value independence from employers

-Work Visa Is Better If:
+Choose a Work Visa If:

 You are not married to a Japanese national